-A common but often misunderstood principle among those familiar with tax deferred exchanges under Internal Revenue Code Section 1031 is the notion that the vesting of the replacement property acquired in the exchange must match the vesting of the property sold by the taxpayer.
+A common, but often misunderstood, principle among those familiar with tax-deferred exchanges under Internal Revenue Code Section 1031 is the notion that the vesting of the replacement property acquired in the exchange must match the vesting of the property sold by the taxpayer.
 In other words, if title to the property relinquished in the exchange is in a corporation, then title to the replacement property must be acquired by the same corporation.
 Although the foregoing statement may be true in many cases, it is merely a guideline for structuring an exchange.
-What is required to complete an otherwise valid §1031 exchange is that the “tax owner” of the relinquished property must acquire tax ownership of replacement property within the exchange period permitted under §1031.
-Fortunately, there are many ways to acquire tax ownership of property that can involve the use of certain business entities or trusts that are disregarded for federal income tax purposes.
-Through the use of these entities in a tax deferred exchange, a wide variety of structuring opportunities become available, some of which can address an exchange clients other investment goals such as limited liability and succession planning.
+What is required to complete an otherwise valid 1031 exchange is that the “tax owner” of the relinquished property must acquire tax ownership of replacement property within the exchange period permitted under §1031.
+Fortunately, there are many ways to acquire tax ownership of property that can involve the use of certain business entities or trusts which are disregarded for federal income tax purposes.
+Through the use of these entities in a tax-deferred exchange, a wide variety of structuring opportunities become available, some of which can address a taxpayer’s other investment goals, such as limited liability and succession planning.
 In these cases, the vesting of the relinquished property may be very different than the vesting of the replacement property, although tax ownership of the replacement property is the same both before and after the exchange.

-Asset Preservation, Inc. encourages clients to obtain competent tax and/or legal advice in structuring an exchange transaction.
-As an experienced qualified intermediary, we have seen a broad array of transactions that qualify as tax deferred exchanges under IRC §1031.
-However, because of the non-tax considerations surrounding the structure of an exchange transaction (such as limited liability, liability protection and succession planning), many exchange clients would benefit by consulting their personal tax and/or legal advisors before engaging in an exchange transaction.
+Asset Preservation, Inc., encourages clients to obtain competent tax and/or legal advice in structuring a 1031exchange transaction.
+Because of the non-tax considerations surrounding the structure of an exchange transaction (such as limited liability, liability protection, and succession planning), many taxpayers would benefit by consulting their personal tax and/or legal advisors before engaging in a 1031 exchange transaction.